 Manager, Open Agent

-My biggest learning experience has been ditching a bias for putting your head down and building stuff (that probably no one actually wants) in favour of trying to focus on building viable solutions to problems that customers actually have.
+My biggest learning experience has been ditching a bias for putting your head down and building stuff (that probably no one actually wants) in favor of trying to focus on building viable solutions to problems that customers actually have.

 Growth Hacker, Glam Corner